Chicago Personal Injury Attorneys

 - Are the injuries suffered by the plaintiff damages that can be compensated?

-In addition to the above, it is also important to understand the time limits, or statute of limitations, for filing a personal injury lawsuit.
-In most situations, the statute of limitations is two years.
-However, this can be different for certain circumstances.
+In addition to the above, it is also important to understand the statute of limitations for filing a personal injury lawsuit.
 A personal injury attorney can help you understand the time limits for filing your specific kind of claim.

 Punitive and Actual Damages in Personal Injury Lawsuits

-When it comes to a personal injury lawsuit, the point is to recover damages that were the result of the defendant’s negligence.
+In a personal injury lawsuit, the point is to recover damages that were the result of the defendant’s negligence.
 Damages refer to monetary compensation that remedies physical, financial, and psychological stress.
-There are two types of damages that can be recovered in a lawsuit – punitive and actual damages.
+There are two types of damages that can be recovered in a lawsuit: punitive and actual damages.

 Actual damages are for specific injuries and provide compensation for personal and financial damages.
 These may include medical bills, lost wages due to missed work, and pain and suffering.